joonasto/MooseVsCars/README.md

 Player number: 1

+The language used in this project was c#.
+The game is using Jyväskylä Universitys own Jypeli game-engine (https://github.com/Jypeli-JYU/Jypeli)

 ## Game story

 The story of the game is about a moose whose sole mission in life is to try to destroy as many cars as possible.